flikites/flux-dns-fdm/README.md

 The script makes checks and updates every 10 minutes using a cron job.

 You can update the cron expression on line 86 of `/src/main.js`

+## Multiple Domains & Apps

+You can specify multiple flux apps and domain names by using comma seperated ENV variables.

+The ENV variables that you need to change are listed below.

+Static Example:

+APP_NAME=app1,app2,port3
+APP_PORT=port1,port2,port3
+DNS_ZONE_NAME=zone1,zone2,zone3
+DOMAIN_NAME=domain1,domain2,domain3

+Actual Example:

+APP_NAME=nostr,dane,dane
+APP_PORT=35860,33333,33333
+DNS_ZONE_NAME=1f,1f,1f
+DOMAIN_NAME=d1.lootlink.xyz,d2.lootlink.xyz,d3.lootlink.xyz

+In the "Actual Example" above, I used the same Cloudflare ZONE ID for all 3 flux apps, which in turn led to the domain name using the same prefix (lootlink.xyz)

+Your Zone ID MUST be the matching zone for the corresponding domain name.